-- The name and location of the project. - The title and contact information for the BLM and FS personnel responsible for project. - A summary of what the project accomplished and its significance for wildlife, fish, and/or native plants and their habitats. - A description of how the project strengthened interagency coordination. - A description of the interagency collaborative effort that benefited the species and habitat. - The nominator's contact information
+- Name and location of the project. - Title and contact information for the BLM/FS personnel responsible for project. - Summary of what the project accomplished and its significance for wildlife, fish, and/or native plants and their habitats. - Description of how the project strengthened interagency coordination. - Description of the interagency collaborative effort that benefited the species and habitat. - Nominator's contact information.

 Please limit all nominations to two pages.
-Nominations must be submitted to Geoff Walsh, Wildlife Biologist, at gwalsh@blm.govno later than January 16, 2015.
-Award nominations will be evaluated by an interagency committee of staff and managers from the BLM and FS.
+Nominations must be submitted to Geoff Walsh, Wildlife Biologist, at gwalsh@blm.gov no later than January 11, 2016.

-The BLM/FS Conservation Project Award will be presented during the joint BLM/FS awards reception at the North American Wildlife and Natural Resources Conference in Omaha, Nebraska the week of March 9, 2015.
+The Conservation Project Award will be presented at the joint BLM/FS Awards Reception at the 81st North American Wildlife and Natural Resources Conference in Pittsburg, Pennsylvania, during the week of March 13-18, 2016.